-It is not clear if and to what extent the actual values of the resistances, in contrast to the patterns and extreme values, can be used to assess electrode and soil characteristics.
-While the patterns present in Fig. 9 do not necessarily correlate to the temperatures of the involved electrode temperatures, one possible influence could be the freezing of soil between electrodes.
-This freezing would lead to a significant change in subsurface resistance between the electrodes, thereby also changing the contact resistance, somewhat contradicting the general assumption that the interface between electrode and soil dominates the readings (e.g., as observed for the dipoles 3-4 and 6-7).
-As such, differences between electrode pair resistances suggest spatially variable subsurface conditions (lithology - grain size, pore size, etc. - but also water/ice/air content), while temporal variations indicate changes in pore water chemistry, temperature, and freezing in the direct vicinity of the electrodes.
+It is not clear if, and how to what extent, the actual values of the resistances, in contrast to the patterns and extreme values, can be used to assess electrode and soil characteristics.
+Note that While the patters present in Fig. 9 do not necessarily correlate to the temperatures of the involved electrode temperatures, one possible influence could be the freezing of soil between electrodes.
+This freezing would lead to a significant change in subsurface resistance between the electrodes, thereby also changing the

+5 contact resistance, somewhat contradicting the general assumption that the interface between electrode and soil dominates the readings (e.g., as observed for the dipoles 3-4 and 6-7).
+As such, differences between electrode pair resistances suggest spatially variable subsurface conditions (lithology: grain size, pore size, etc, but also water/ice/air content), while temporal variations indicate changes of pore water chemistry, temperature, and ice content freezing in the direct vicinity of the electrodes.

 Note that the use of a static current source leads to electrode polarization, which prevents useful SP measurements with the involved electrodes for some time after (as already noted by Corwin, 1989).
-As such, only one measurement of the contact resistance is conducted per day, and, based on laboratory experience, we suggest ignoring any SP data for up to 1 h after these measurements.
+As such, only one measurement of the contact resistance is conducted per day, and, based on laboratory experience, we suggest to ignore any SP data for up to an hour after resistance is conducted per day, and, based on laboratory experience, we suggest to ignore any these measurements.

-Please also note that the measured contact resistances differ from those reported for ERT at the same location (e.g., Mollaret et al., 2019, and references within) for multiple reasons.
-The construction of SP electrodes is, by design, very different from those used for active methods such as ERT.
-Active methods require a low internal electrode resistance and a large surface area to properly inject current into the soil, while passive SP electrodes are only used to measure the electrical potential generated by external means, with the additional requirement of low influence of electrode polarization (e.g., Corwin, 1989; Petiau, 2000).
-As such, a high internal resistance is, within certain bounds, actually favored for potential measurements in order to reduce any leakage currents and associated distortions of the measurements.
-In this regard, the choice of steel electrodes for ERT measurements is a common compromise between good current injection capabilities and acceptable potential measurements.
-Another difference is the surface area.
-The SP electrodes employed in this study yield only a small membrane of 3 cm diameter in contact with the soil, while the ERT electrodes offer a much larger surface area in soil contact.
+Please also note that the measured contact resistances differ from those reported for ERT at the same location (e.g., Mollaret et al., 2019, and references within) for multiple reasons: The construction of SP electrodes is, by design, very different from those used for active methods such as ERT.
+Active methods require a low internal electrode resistance and a large surface area to properly inject current into the soil, while passive SP electrodes are only used to measure the electrical potential generated by

+- external means, with the additional requirement of low influence of electrode polarization (e.g., Corwin, 1989; Petiau, 2000).
+As such, a high internal resistance is, within certain bounds, actually favoured for potential measurements in order to reduce any leakage currents and associated distortion of the measurement distortions of the measurements.
+In this regard, the choice of - 20 steel electrodes for ERT measurements is a common compromise between good current injection capabilities, and acceptable potential measurements.
+Another difference is the surface area: The SP electrodes employed in this study yield only a small membrane of 3 cm diameter in contact with the soil, while the ERT electrodes offer a much larger surface area in soil contact.